Special Circumstance Late Drop/Withdrawal

 - Does the student have previous experience withdrawing from courses?

 - Did the student actively participate in classes prior to the occurrence of the life-changing event?

 - Did the student attempt to drop courses prior to the last day to withdraw/drop?
 Why or why not?

 - Was the situation foreseeable for the student?
 What measures were taken prior to completing this application?

 - Is the student consulting professional resources to address the circumstances created by the life-changing event?

 - Is the student planning to return to UND?
 If so, what plans are in place to provide a continuity of care to address the concerns that exist?

-If the circumstance does not meet the criteria of being a major mental or physical illness or other significant incapacity, students may complete an Administrative Procedures Petition Form.
+If the circumstance does not meet the criteria of being a major mental or physical illness or other significant incapacity, or other life changing event, students may complete an Administrative Procedures Petition Form.
 Questions concerning the Ad Pro Committee and its policies and procedures should be directed to the Office of the Registrar at 701.777.2711.